 About Bennion Scholars

 The Bennion Scholars program exists to connect the potential of students to the power of community.
 We recognize the civic purpose of all academic disciplines as well as the knowledge that thrives in our communities.
 We believe in promoting passionate action to catalyze personal growth and sustainable impact.
-We are world-changers and life-long civically engaged citizens.
+We are life-long civically engaged citizens.

 Mission